quiltdata/quilt/docs/technical-reference.md

 > † Excludes the 5 IPs per subnet AWS consumes (network, routing, DNS, reserved, broadcast).
 Includes room for service expansion.

-> Run Quilt in a VPC with at least 1024 addresses (/22) to ensure sufficient
-> IPs for concurrent Lambdas and other services.
-If you wish to conserve
-> routable IP addresses you can place the Quilt load balancer in custom "UserSubnets"
-> of your choosing.

 Below are the subnet configurations and sizes for Quilt version 2.0 networks, new as of June 2023.
 The configuration is similar to the [AWS Quick Start VPC](https://aws-quickstart.github.io/quickstart-aws-vpc/).

 #### Subnet division when Quilt creates the VPC